yuvalPerets/Virtual_Printer_manager_system/README.md

 ## Code style
 java language ,
 also names in Camel Casing

+## Installation
+the proper way the install the project is :

+1 : click on the green button with the name "code"
+2 : copy the git URL address
+3 : open intellij
+4 : click  -> open -> get from version control  ( should open up inside Repository URL )
+5 : paste the URL to where is says 'URL' , there u can choose where to save the files of the project

 ## Screenshots
 after inital build , if done correctly should be able to run the apllications like so :![image](https://user-images.githubusercontent.com/120096334/221821299-1767ddaf-4703-46c4-9208-56e68d0a94ba.png) we suggest first to open the server and then the client but both options are vaild.